ucsb-cs156/w24/lab/team02.md

    @Id
    private String code;
    ```

+## Setting up a `@Repository` class

+A second part of setting up a database table in Spring is creating a `@Repository` class.

+Note: do not confuse this use of the english word "repository" with the concept of a "repository
+in Git/Github.
+The english word "repository" means "a container in which things are stored", and, regrettably, it was chosen, separately, by both the authors of git and the authors of Spring, to mean two very different kinds of collections.

+In Spring, a `@Repository` class is an abstraction for the database table itself, i.e. an instance of a `@Repository` class represents the entire table of data (all of the rows and columns).

+We typically name a Repository class with a name such as `___Repository` where the blank is filled in with the name of the `@Entity`, e.g. instances of an `@Entity` class named `UCSBDate` would be stored in a `UCSBDateRepository`.

 It is important to understand that when you set up an `@Repository` class, the types that you pass to `CRUDRepository` as shown below must match the type of the `@Entity` and the type of the `@Id` field, as in these examples:

 1. `UCSBDateRepository` uses `CrudRepository<UCSBDate, Long>` because the `@Id` field of `UCSBDate` is a `Long`: